Fashion Technology & Production Services

 - Pattern Designer

-Employment of fashion designers is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
+Employment of fashion designers is projected to grow 3% from 2016 to 2026.

 The average wage for this career in Florida is $30.08 hourly or $62,570 annually.